PurpleKingdomGames/indigo-website/indigodocs/information/performance.md

 #### SubSystems vs Automata

-An Automata system is just a SubSystem.
+The Automata system is just a SubSystem.
 If you need simple particles in high volumes and are prepared to manage the state yourself, you can write much leaner code by hand crafting a `SubSystem`, especially in combination with clones.

 ### Use Clones